arunqa/www.surveilr.com-fork/lib/service/qualityfolio/opsfolio-suite/functional-test-suites/test-cases/test-login-validation.case.md

 ### Steps

 1. Choose the organization from drop down.
-2. Enter the username "opsfolio" in the username field.
+2. Enter the valid username in the username field.
-2. Enter the password "suite" in the password field.
+3. Enter the vaild password in the password field.
-3. Click on the "Login" button.
+4. Click on the "Login" button.

 ### Expected Outcome